 By continuing, you agree that this website uses cookies only for statistical purposes and functions that enhance your browsing, without personal tracking.

 Do you know your company's CET Presumed Profit Tax Reform: what changes and how to prepare What changes with Dual VAT?
-What is IOF?
+What is ITCMD?
 What is IOF?

 Do you know your company's CET Presumed Profit Tax Reform: what changes and how to prepare What changes with Dual VAT?
-What is IOF?
+What is ITCMD?
 What is IOF?